mona-1414/web102_prework/README.md

 ## Notes

-The biggest challenge I faced was figuring out how to use the arrow function syntax, as well as the filter().
+The biggest challenge I faced was figuring out how to use the ternary operator ? syntax, as well as the filter().
 However, both were really helpful in achieving the desired results once I got the hang of them.

 ## License